gportay/resume/en_US/index.md

 *March 2016 - October 2018* **Free Software Consultant** *Savoir-Faire Linux*

 > Savoir-Faire Linux is a company of consultants specialized in _Free-Software_.
 I am part of the Industrial Solution Team who is in charge of developing the _Linux Embedded Systems_ that are embedded in the devices of our customers.
 > *  I implemented a framework in C++ 11 to exchange data between different devices.
 I used _ZeroMQ_ as the bus for communications and _Protobuf_ as the format for data exchange.
-I developed a system of plug-in based on _ld_.
+I developed a system of plugin based on _ld_.
 The code is covered using _gcov_.
 > *  I bumped the embedded software of an _IoT_ device to the latest version of _Yocto_.
 I moved the init system to _systemd_.
 I fixed low-level and system related issues.
 > *  I customized the interface written in _LuCI_ of a network device based on _OpenWrt_.
 I compiled and setup the docker daemon to run _Docker_ images on that device.